trhacknon/trhacknon.github.io/_posts/2019-2-15-Dynamic-Invoke.md

 * `MapModuleToMemoryAddress`: Manually maps a module that is already in memory (contained in a byte array), to a specific location in memory.
 * `OverloadModule`: Uses Module Overloading to map a module into memory backed by a decoy DLL on disk.
 Chooses a random decoy DLL that is not already loaded, is signed, and exists in `%WINDIR%\System32`.
 Threads that execute code in the module will appear to be executing code from a legitimate DLL.
 Can take either a byte array or the name of a file on disk.

+### Calling Mapped PEs.

 ## Why?

-DInvoke presents several opportunities for offensive tool developers.
+Delegates and DInvoke presents several opportunities for offensive tool developers.

 ### Avoid Suspicious Imports